-We strive to delve into our clients' businesses to enable us to understand the inner workings and processes that drive them forward, along with getting to know the team and any challenges they face.
+We strive to take a deeper look into our clients' businesses to enable us to understand the inner workings and processes that drive them forward, along with getting to know the team and any challenges they face.

-We wanted to offer the same insight into our own business, and will regularly be creating articles that outline members of the Chalkline team, and what their roles entail.
+So, that's why we've decided to offer the same insight into our own business by introducing members of the Chalkline team and what their roles entail.
 First up is Jacob Myner, our SharePoint consultant.

 Tell us little bit about yourself

 My name is Jacob, I’m 22 and from North Hertfordshire.
 Outside of work I spend my time listening to music, going to music events and travelling when I can.

 I joined in April 2017.
 I worked with most of the team here previously at other IT services and cloud computing firms and knew they were a good bunch with a great work ethic, who really knew their stuff when it comes to this industry.

 Tell us about your role and what it entails?